defname/UnlimitedOnDemand_Auto_Reply/README.md

 When a notification from a specific app (ideally your default SMS app) with a specific title and text containing a predefined string is detected, the app automatically sends an SMS with a customizable message to a designated number.

+Please be aware that your network operator may prohibit the use of such automation in their terms and conditions.
+To make the automation less noticeable, the app will introduce a randomized delay before sending the reply, with the delay time customizable within a specified range.

 <img alt="Screenshot_20250504_134921_UnlimitedOnDemand Auto Reply" src="https://github.com/user-attachments/assets/9ca4ba17-42b1-414b-9ff1-4e6e584b5fb5" width="300" />

 ## Needed Permissions